Aquinas College (Tennessee)

-Aquinas College is a private Roman Catholic college in Nashville, Tennessee.
+Aquinas College is a private Catholic college in Nashville, Tennessee, United States.
 It was founded in 1961 and named in honor of St. Thomas Aquinas.
+It is operated by the Dominican Sisters of St. Cecilia.

 History

-Aquinas College is a private four-year college founded in 1961, owned and operated by the Dominican Sisters of St. Cecilia Congregation in Nashville, Tennessee.
+Aquinas College is a private four-year college founded in 1961, owned and operated by the Dominican Sisters of St. Cecilia in Nashville, Tennessee.
 It offers undergraduate degrees in education, English, and history, as well as graduate degrees in education.

-Aquinas College roots began in 1928 as St. Cecilia Normal School as a school for religious sisters located at the St. Cecilia Motherhouse.
+Aquinas College's roots began in 1928 as St. Cecilia Normal School as a school for religious sisters located at the St. Cecilia Motherhouse.
 In 1961, the school moved away from the Motherhouse, opened to the public, and became Aquinas Junior College.
 In 1994, the college was renamed Aquinas College when it began offering four-year degrees.
 Since that time, Aquinas College has grown to include four-year programs in Liberal Arts, Business, Nursing, and Teacher Education.
 And in 2012, the college began graduate studies in the School of Education and in the School of Nursing, and founded a residential life program and House Life program.
 Aquinas is part of the Dominican Campus, located approximately five miles (8 km) west of downtown Nashville.
 Also on the same plot of land are Overbrook School, a coeducational eight-grade Catholic primary school, and Saint Cecilia Academy, a Catholic girls' high school.

 The addition of a third and fourth year collegiate curriculum caused a major change in the school's operation.
 It had previously been a major power in junior college athletics (notably baseball and basketball).
 However, the school's administration felt that continuing to play junior college athletics while operating as a four-year college, as was done for a period, misrepresented the school's true nature to the public and that competition at the four-year collegiate level of athletics would prove cost-prohibitive, so the institution currently sponsors no athletic programs.